peterpme/expo-docs/versions/unversioned/guides/building-standalone-apps.md

 - Once your IPA is ready and you've downloaded the file locally, you are ready to upload your app to TestFlight.
 Within TestFlight, click the plus icon and create a New App.
 Make sure your `bundleIdentifier` matches what you've placed in `exp.json`.

 > **Note:** You will not see your build here just yet!
-You will need to use Xcode or AppLoader to upload your IPA first.
+You will need to use Xcode or Application Loader to upload your IPA first.
 Once you do that, you can check the status of your build under `Activity`.
 Processing an app can take 10-15 minutes before it shows up under available builds.

 ## 6. Submit it to the appropriate store